tyen-customs-a3/arma3_tool/extractor/memory-bank/systemPatterns.md

 1. **Manager Pattern**: The `ExtractionManager` acts as the central coordinator, delegating specialized tasks to other components.

 2. **Repository Pattern**: The `FileDbManager` provides an abstraction layer over the file-based database operations, handling all persistence concerns.
+It loads the database on initialization and offers explicit `save` and `load` methods for external control over persistence.

 3. **Factory Methods**: Used for creating PBO metadata and records (`create_metadata`, `create_pbo_record`).